 Your Right to Sue for Nursing Home Abuse

-If you or a loved one suffered abuse in a nursing home resulting in injuries, you might be able to file a civil lawsuit against the facility to recover compensation for your injuries and damages.
-This process is separate from any citations or criminal charges that the facility may face for failing to provide a safe environment for a resident.
+If you or a loved one suffered abuse in a nursing home, you might be able to file a civil lawsuit against the facility to recover compensation for your injuries and damages.
+This process is separate from any criminal charges that the facility may face for failing to provide a safe environment for a resident.

 A nursing home abuse insurance claim or lawsuit may allow you to recover compensation for: